AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737- coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 title: 'ACSD-49737: Coupon is incorrectly marked as used after a failed card payment'
 description: Apply the ACSD-49737 patch to fix the Adobe Commerce issue where the coupon is incorrectly marked as used after a failed card payment.
 ---
-# ACSD-49737: Coupon is incorrectly marked as used after a failed card payment.
+# ACSD-49737: Coupon is incorrectly marked as used after a failed card payment

-The ACSD-49737 patch fixes the issue where the coupon is incorrectly marked as used after a failed card payment..
+The ACSD-49737 patch fixes the issue where the coupon is incorrectly marked as used after a failed card payment.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is ACSD-49737.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions